nakamura-to/gate/README.md

 ### Error Handling - handling all errors

-Turn off `failFaslt` and include an error object in each result.
+Turn off `failFaslt` option and include an error object in each result.
-This is useful to handle all errors.
+Then you can handle all errors by yourself.

 ```js
 var gate = require('gate');